rhondabacher/Trendy/README.md

 the dynamic genes and their trends, to order dynamic genes by their trends, and to compute breakpoint distribution at different time points (e.g. detect time points with a large number of expression changes).

-Details of SegReg may be found at the vignette: https://github.com/lengning/SegReg/blob/master/SegReg_vignette.pdf
+Details of SegReg may be found in the vignette: https://github.com/lengning/SegReg/blob/master/SegReg_vignette.pdf

 To download the vignette: